AMR-/Conservative-Q-Improvement/Readme.md

 ## Installation

-CQI currently only works with Python 3.6 and is hosted on PyPI.
-To install it, first install `ray` and `Cython` using `pip` and then run
+CQI has been tested with Python 3.6.

+Manually instally the following dependencies

+    pip install ray
+    pip install Cython

+Then run

     pip install cqi-rl